Privacy Policy

 12) CCTV

-We use CCTV to support staff safety, patient safety, premises security, and crime prevention.
+We use CCTV to support staff safety, patient safety, premises security and crime prevention.
 Cameras cover reception, corridors and external areas such as the car park and building perimeter.
 There is no CCTV in consultation rooms or toilets.

-Important: At present, our CCTV system operates as live viewing only.
+At present, our CCTV system operates as live viewing only.
 Recording and playback are not functional, so footage is not stored or retrievable for later viewing.

 13) Clinical photography and video